-The following is an excerpt from an article written by Etail’s CEO Michael Anderson that was published by Multichannel Merchant.
+This article by Etail’s CEO Michael Anderson was originally published by Multichannel Merchant.

 Omnichannel commerce is now a basic competitive requirement.
 It allows merchants to better understand their customers and deliver a seamless and personalized experience.
 But enabling customers to buy from anywhere, pick up from anywhere and return to anywhere is an operational challenge.
 So is ensuring customers receive orders on time and in full for the lowest possible cost.